Johann Friedrich Blumenbach: Racial anthropology

-Blumenbach explored the biodiversity of humans mainly by comparing skull anatomy and skin color.
+Blumenbach explored alleged racial differences in humans mainly by comparing skull anatomy and skin color.
 His work included a description of sixty human crania (skulls) published originally in fascicules as Decas craniorum (Göttingen, 1790–1828).
 This was a founding work for other scientists in the field of craniometry.
 He established a five-part naming system in 1795 to describe what he called generis humani varietates quinae principes, species vero unica (five principal varieties of humankind, but one species).
 In his view, humans could be divided into varieties (only in his later work he adopted the term "races", which had been introduced by others) but he was aware that a clear separation was difficult:

 "All national differences in the form and colour of the human body […] run so insensibly, by so many shades and transitions one into the other, that it is impossible to separate them by any but very arbitrary limits."

 Blumenbach's classification of the single human species into five varieties (later called "races") (1793/1795):